Carrot Cake Flapjacks: Autumn in a Bliss Filled Bite

 How Do You Make Your Flapjacks?

 So, what unusual ingredients have you added to flapjacks and what did you think of the results?
 Or perhaps you have an amazing bake you use carrots in.
-Do let me know.
+Do let us know.

 Other Recipes for Carrot Bakes You Might Like